itsezlife/presentum/README.md

 ### 6. Feed candidates into the engine

-You collect candidates (for example from the Firebase Remote config), process diff agains already existing candidates, and passes updated candidates to the engine.
+You collect candidates (for example from the Firebase Remote config), process diff against already existing candidates, and passes updated candidates to the engine.
 A typical pattern is to do this from a `Bloc`, `ChangeNotifier` or custom service:

 ```dart
 Future<void> updateCampaigns(